beaufsichtigen/IuliiaKulaginaMobile/README.md

 - USERNAMEMOBIT.
 For example if you registration email epam_epamov@epam.com, use epam_epamov.
 - TOKEN variable with your personal token from mobitru.

-3. You have to take device and install native app before running tests
+3. You have to take device and install native app before running tests.
+Ypu can find it in /main/resourses

-4. For web test please use UA VPN cookie policy if needed.
+4. For web test please use EU VPN.  cookie policy if needed.